jardani1/Netflix-With-AI-Search/README.md

 I developed Netflix-GPT Built In React Js, leveraging OpenAI for interactive movie suggestions.
 Users can log in via Firebase, access features such as movie details, and have created a huge redux-store for allover state management.

-# Use a VPN As the TMDB Movie Api doesnt work in india but working on some of the ISP instead of jio
+# Use a VPN As the TMDB movie api doesn't work in india but working on some of the ISP instead of jio
 Live Demo : [Live Demo](https://netflix-with-ai-search-le8bcjwkd-sumukh-srivastavas-projects.vercel.app/ "Live Demo")

 ## Screen Shot